catherinedynda/qb-db-backend/readme.md

 -   [ ] Recreate code for getting members
     -   [ ] Make it able to be optionally used?
 -   [ ] Make the API stuff
-    -   [ ] Add custom column select, we really don't need all of these
+    -   [x] Add custom column select, we really don't need all of these
 -   [ ] Make a better automated way to update stuff, just like throw a thingy at a script and it runs it?
 Current architecture is awful
+    -   [ ] Make sure it includes a way to update likes on old messages as well
+    -   [ ] Please just overhaul the whole thing PLEASE
 -   [ ] Make other admin tools?
 Like for checking on new quotes that have been added
     -   [ ] Check on new quotes, paginated with LIMIT and OFFSET?
 Or do this for any tables...?
+    -   [ ] Have a dumping ground for non-quote messages?
+Just a table with them for only the admin to access?
+Cause I want to check on them
 -   [x] Honestly switch DB provider the connections thing is annoying
     -   [ ] Make it not immediately die if there's too many database connections?
 This is untenable for more production-level stuff
     -   [ ] Have just one connection passed around instead of multiple